r-pad/OSSID_code/readme.md

 cd bop_toolkit; pip install -e .; cd ..
 ```

-4. Set up Zephyr by following the instructions [here](https://github.com/r-pad/zephyr).
-Note that we will use the same conda environment, so please skip the first step in "Set up environment" and follow the step 2, 3 and 4 in the conda environment `ossid`.
+4. Set up Zephyr from [this link](https://github.com/r-pad/zephyr).
+Note that we will use the same conda environment, so please follow instructions below (steps 2, 3, and 4 of the original [instructions](https://github.com/r-pad/zephyr#get-started)).
-Also note that [MVTec Halcon](https://www.mvtec.com/products/halcon/?pk_campaign=EN-Halcon&pk_medium=cpc&pk_kwd=) needs to be set up to run the entire pipeline.
-This repo is tested with [Halcon 21.05](https://www.mvtec.com/products/halcon/newest-features/halcon-21-05) student edition, while it should work with newer version.
-Remeber to update the python binding [mvtec-halcon](https://pypi.org/project/mvtec-halcon/) accordingly if you use a newer version (By default, `mvtec-halcon==21050.0.0` is installed).

 ```
 sudo apt-get install build-essential cmake libopencv-dev python-numpy